apache/incubator-kie-tools/packages/cors-proxy/README.md

 # Configuration

-The `cors-proxy` can be cofingured via environment variables:
+The `cors-proxy` can be configured via environment variables:

 - _CORS_PROXY_ORIGIN_: Sets the value of the 'Access-Control-Allow-Origin' header, defaults to `*`
 - _CORS_PROXY_VERBOSE_: Allows the proxy to run in verbose mode... useful to trace requests on development environments.
 Defaults to `false`